The study took place at the preschool located in the Experimental Education Unit of the University of Washington.

 were asked to identify if pairs of words rhyme and to select a word that does not rhyme from a trio of words.
 The children were taught in groups of three to five and met for 10 minutes four times

 a week.
 Results for phase two are not included in this report because the effects of the second condition cannot be separated from the effects of the first condition

 Comparison group children participated in routine preschool activities, such as listening to stories read by their teachers or “circle time” oral language activities.
 Additionally, the researcher met

 twice with each child in the comparison group during phase two training to practice isolated sounds used in training.

 The primary outcome domain was children’s phonological processing.
-Nine nonstandardized subtests measured phonological processing skills.
+Nine nonstandardized subtests measured auditory phonological skills.
 There were three blending subtests, three segmenting subtests, and three rhyming subtests.
 The study also administered a phonological mastery test to the intervention group children to assess how well they learned tasks in the intervention they received, but it is not included in this review because the test was not administered to the comparison group children and was not considered in the impact analyses.
 (See Appendix A2.2 for more detailed descriptions of outcome measures.)

 Support for implementation

 Three graduate students with teaching experience provided instruction.
 The instructors met with the researcher each Monday to practice teaching formats for the week.
 Instructors were observed

 during their sessions and received additional training as needed.
 Instructors alternated teaching the conditions described in O’Connor et al. (1993a, b, c)